Town Line

-Town Line is the first EP by American Staind frontman Aaron Lewis, and is his first solo release.
+Town Line is the first EP by American rock musician Aaron Lewis, and is his first solo release.
 An extended play consisting of country songs, it was released on March 1, 2011, on Stroudavarious Records.
 As of the chart dated September 3, 2011, the album has sold 200,208 copies in the US.

 Content

 The first single, "Country Boy", which features George Jones, Charlie Daniels, and Chris Young, was released on December 7, 2010.
 This song has charted on both Hot Country Songs and Rock Songs.
 The track "Tangled Up in You" is a re-recording of a song from Staind's album The Illusion of Progress.

 Live versions of the songs "Vicious Circles" and "Country Boy" also appear on the deluxe edition of Lewis' 2012 album, The Road.